Juru: Legal Brazilian Large Language Model from Reputable Sources: Evaluation

+To address this question, we examined the impact of specializing the Juru model in the Brazilian legal domain on its performance in Portuguese general knowledge tasks, using the multiple-choice exams listed in Table \ref{tb:portuguese_general_evaluation}, comprising a total amount of 2,123 questions.

-Following~\cite{almeida2024sabia2}, we ignore all the questions that require image understanding.
+Following Almeida et al. \cite{almeida2024sabia2}, we ignore all the questions that require image understanding.
 Some exams have captions describing the image contents.
 In those cases, we incorporate them into the exact position the images would appear.